 Mingei International Museum preserves and exhibits folk art, craft and design from all eras and cultures of the world.
 Mingei celebrates human creativity, and the belief that everyday object and materials that often serve a useful purpose can also be objects of beauty.
 The Museum’s collection now comprises more than 26,000 objects of folk art, craft and design from 141 countries.

 The museum offers free tours for all K-12 when booked in advance.
 Enhance your Docent-led tour with a hands-on art workshop inspired by the art forms on view in the galleries.
-Workshops are available for and are priced at $5 per student.
 Classes must be booked at least two weeks in advance in conjunction with a Docent-led tour and are offered based on availability.

 30. Mount Laguna

 At just over 6000 feet above sea level, Mount Laguna is one of the most popular places to see winter snow coming from the San Diego area.
 If there is snow, chains are required and you’ll need to purchase them ahead of time.
-The Laguna Mountain Lodge has reasonably-priced accommodations, a Visitor Center and Adventure Passes for sale for $5.00.
+The Laguna Mountain Lodge has reasonably-priced accommodations, a Visitor Center and Adventure Passes for sale.